Just around the corner from bustling Covent Garden, you’ll find one of the area’s quieter curiosities: Cecil Court.

 One of the oldest passages in Covent Garden, Cecil Court dates to the end of the 17th century, with the very first booksellers moving in shortly after in 1704.

-Unfortunately, it wasn’t long before a large section of it was burnt to the ground in 1735 – part of a suspected insurance fraud committed by a brandy shop/ brothel owning tenant called Mrs Colloway.
+Unfortunately, it wasn’t long before a large section of it was burnt to the ground in 1735 – part of a suspected insurance fraud committed by a brandy shop/brothel owning tenant called Mrs Colloway.
 What sauce.

 It was rebuilt, and for a short time in 1764, the young prodigy Wolfgang Amadeus Mozart called it his home as he toured Europe with his family.
 He was lodging with one of the barbers of Cecil Court and performing, among others, for King George III (as you do when you’re eight).
-Keep an eye open and you’ll see the plaque commemorating his lodgings at number 9.

 The court itself looked very different prior to 1889, when it was widened and realigned – the original would have looked a lot more like Goodwin’s Court around the corner.

-Later, right at the end of the in the 19th century, Cecil Court became a hub for the burgeoning film industry with many early film makers and distributors basing themselves there and giving it the nickname “Flicker Alley”.
+Later, right at the end of the 19th century, Cecil Court became a hub for the burgeoning film industry with many early film makers and distributors basing themselves there and giving it the nickname “Flicker Alley”.

 As the 20th century progressed, the filmmakers moved out and more booksellers moved in, creating the Cecil Court we know today.